 We are committed to ensuring the quality of your water.
-Our water source is from a well at a depth of 100°.
-Our well draws groundwater from the Cohansey Aquifer.
+Our water source is from a well at a depth of 100'.
+Our wells draw groundwater from the Cohansey Aquifer.

-The New Jersey Department of Environmental Protection (NJDEP) has completed and issued the Source Water Assessment Report and Summary for this public water system, which is available at www.state.nj.us/dep/swap or by contacting NJDEP's Bureau of Safe Drinking Water at (609) 292-5550.
+The New Jersey Department of Environmental Protection (NJDEP) has completed and issued the Source Water Assessment Report and Summary for this public water system, which is available at WWW.state.nj.us/dep/swap or by contacting NJDEP's Bureau of Safe Drinking Water at (609) 292-5550.
 You may also contact your public water system to obtain information regarding your water system's Source Water Assessment.
-This water system's source water susceptibility ratings and a list of potential contaminant sources is attached (Attach a copy of the 3rd page of your System's Susceptibility summary)
+This water system's source water susceptibility ratings and a list of potential contaminant sources is attached.